 The example shows the app which uses cards of the same shape to simulate the interaction with the physical objects – the base of data cards.
 This approach allows the user to perceive the set of content blocks as related.

-The interface for Homey app shown above also presents the example of grouping by shape consistently from one screen to another: the buttons marking the rooms use the rounded-square shape while the buttons of various indicators within a particular room screen use the round shape.
+The interface for the Homey app shown above also presents the example of grouping by shape consistently from one screen to another: the buttons marking the rooms use the rounded-square shape while the buttons of various indicators within a particular room screen use the round shape.
 It sets the clear connections between the related layout elements as well as global navigation in the app.

 Although we have just started revising Gestalt theory usage in design, it’s already obvious that knowing these simple yet effective principles can save much effort for users and support user-friendly interfaces with mechanisms that work according to human cognitive abilities and psychological patterns.
-Follow the updates to check the explanations and examples for other grouping principles: proximity, symmetry, continuation and others.
+Follow the updates to check the explanations and examples for other grouping principles: proximity, symmetry, continuation, and others.

 Design Principles: Visual Perception And The Principles Of Gestalt